grain-lang/grain/stdlib/map.md

 contains : (a, Map<a, b>) -> Bool
 ```

-Determines if the map contains a value for the given key.
+Determines if the map contains the given key.
+In such a case, it will always contain a value for the given key.

 Parameters: